Your Own Machines

 Caution: be careful when running this command in a production environment.

-We also support converting your existing PostgreSQL installation into a high-availability cluster.
-If you want to upgrade your current PostgreSQL setup to a clustered configuration, simply set postgresql_exists=true
+We also support converting standalone PostgreSQL installation into a high-availability cluster.
+If you want to upgrade your current PostgreSQL setup to a clustered configuration, simply set postgresql_exists=true in the inventory file.

 Please note that during the cluster setup process, your existing PostgreSQL service will be automatically restarted, leading to a brief period of database downtime.
 Plan this transition accordingly.